-I thank the representative of Uganda for his statement.
+SECRETARY CLINTON: I thank the representative of Uganda for his statement.
 And I shall now give the floor to the representative of China.
-MR. ZHANG:

 Madame President, China condemns all acts of violence against women in situations of conflict, including sexual violence.
 We call upon all parties to the conflict to adhere to international humanitarian law and international human rights law.
 We call upon governments to investigate and to punish those responsible for such crimes against women.
 We also call upon all countries to adopt measures for their urgent accession to the Convention on the Elimination of All Forms of Discrimination Against Women based on the above.